thedevelopertt/FullyTestedTheme/readme.md

-This project demonstrate the use of Wordpress with two files.
+This project is the theme for restaurant.
-Be sure to run `gulp` in terminal for all the goodies.